JayVanSchaick/2D-Noise-Mixer/README.md

 # 2D-Noise-Mixer

 The 2D noise mixer is designed to make mixing different noise types quickly with only a few lines of code.
-Highly commented and easy to use, this system tires to be non-platform specific.
+Highly commented and easy to use, this system tries to be non-platform specific.

 ## Description